cakra-labs/sprune/README.md

 This tool works with a subset of modules.
 While an application may have modules outside the scope of this tool, Sprune will prune the default SDK module and custom application module.

+This tool is a refactored and modified version of the original [Cosmprund](https://github.com/binaryholdings/cosmprund).

 ## How to Use
 Sprune works on a data directory with the same structure as a normal Cosmos SDK/Tendermint node.
 By default, it will prune all but 100 blocks from Tendermint and all but 10 versions of application state.